alesordo/alesordo.github.io/pages/privacy.md

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice : [http://www.alesordo.com/cookies](http://www.alesordo.com/cookies) .
+Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice: [http://www.alesordo.com/cookies](/cookies).